reduxframework/docs/docs/README.md

   <div class="feature">

 ## Built for Developers
 Redux was built by developers for developers.
-We save you months, if not years in your development time.
+We save you months if not years in your development time.
 Everything we do is to help innovation in the industry.
 To help you get started, we have a number of docs you should read.

 [See: Guides](./guides/)